0xLeif/Mocked/README.md

 - **Non-Protocol Usage**: The `@Mocked` macro can only be applied to protocols.
 Using it on other types will result in a compilation error.
 - **Unimplemented Methods**: Any method that is not overridden will call `fatalError()` if invoked.
 Ensure all required methods are implemented when using the generated mock.
 - **Async and Throwing Methods**: The generated mocks handle `async` and `throws` methods appropriately, but be sure to provide closures that match the method signatures.

+## Limitations

+- **No Function-Level Generics**: Generics are supported only at the protocol level using associated types.
+Function-level generics are not currently supported.
+If you need generic capabilities, consider using associated types in the protocol.
+- **Child Protocols Cannot Mock Parent Requirements**: When mocking protocols that inherit from other protocols, the `@Mocked` macro will not automatically generate implementations for the inherited protocol requirements.
+- **No Support for `@` Annotations**: Attributes such as `@MainActor` are not currently supported in mock generation.

 ## Contributing